 Kubernetes at home for fun and education

-Following this tutorial you should have Kubernetes and a sample application installed along with the most useful and popular administration components on your local Ubuntu server(s):
+Following this tutorial you should have Kubernetes and a sample application installed along with the most useful and popular administration components on your local Ubuntu server(s).
+Installations cover PC (AMD64), ARM64 (Raspbery Pi5), Proxmox and secured operation using Identity Access Managegment (IAM (Keycloak))

 Online Raspberry |